dij0s/PETAL/thesis/bachelor_thesis.typ

 #figure(image("figs/ai_agent_system_design.svg", width: 100%), caption: "AI agent architecture")<ai_agent_design>
 #highlight("TODO: vérifier partout que les réf. transitions sont bonnes")

-The architecture in the #ref(<ai_agent_design>) above is modeled after a #acr("FSM"), where each node represents an agent and each edge represents a transition that is either always executed (solid) or conditionally executed (dashed).
+The architecture in the #ref(<ai_agent_design>) is modeled after a #acr("FSM"), where each node represents an agent and each edge represents a transition that is either always executed (solid) or conditionally executed (dashed).
 The dynamic flow of control between agents is guided by the evolving conversational state.
 It is finite, per definition, as the state takes value in a discrete set.

 On the implementation-side, LangGraph#footnote("https://www.langchain.com/langgraph"), an open-source Python framework, is used to implement the AI agent architecture.
 Unlike linear pipelines, LangGraph uses a graph abstraction by default, which is particularly well-suited for this state machine architecture.